White Coat Hypertension

 What is white coat syndrome?

-White coat syndrome is a very common condition, in which a patient experiences high blood pressure and heightened anxiety when in a clinical situation.
+White coat syndrome (also known as white coat hypertension) is a very common condition, in which a patient experiences high blood pressure and heightened anxiety when in a clinical situation, such as a doctor's office.
 At other times, the patient's blood pressure may be completely normal; however, when visiting a medical professional, the readings are elevated.
-White coat syndrome could affect as much as 1 in 8 patients to varying degrees.
+White coat syndrome could affect as many as 1 in 8 patients to varying degrees.

 How much does white coat syndrome affect blood pressure?

 Of course, the precise effects of white coat syndrome vary from patient to patient.
 However, an increase in blood pressure is a feature of this condition.
 The difference in blood pressure when measured at home and at the doctor's office can be vast.
 At home, the top (systolic) number could be, on average, 10mmHg lower than at the doctor's, while the bottom (diastolic) number could be 5mmHg lower.

 These are only averages.
 Depending on the patient, the difference could be much larger.
 In fact, some patients could see differences of up to 30mmHg.
 That makes it difficult for a doctor to measure if a patient really has high blood pressure, or is merely suffering from white coat syndrome.

 Does anxiety raise your blood pressure?